alexSamalot19/bamazon/README.md

 ![Start Page](assets/images/StartPage.png)

-   * When the user selects --Order--:
+   * When the user selects --Order-- :

      * The user is asked what item they would like to order